irods/irods/manual.rst

 The random resource provides logic to put a file onto one of its children on a random basis.
 A random resource can have one or more children.

 If the selected target child resource of a put operation is currently marked "down" in the iCAT, the random resource will move on to another random child and try again.
-Currently, the random resource will try 10 times the number of its children, and if still not succeeding, throw an error.
+The random resource will try each of its children, and if still not succeeding, throw an error.

 Replication
 ***********